 - Challenges in SME adoption – slide 46

-For more information on e-commerce in Malaysia, check the following resources:
+For more information on e-commerce in Malaysia, be sure to check the following resources:

 - Timeline – slide 48